screetsec/Sudomy/README.md

 - Data Collecting/Scraping open port from 3rd party (Default::Shodan), For right now just using Shodan [Future::Censys,Zoomeye].
 More efficient and effective to collecting port from list ip on target [[ Subdomain > IP Resolver > Crawling > ASN & Open Port ]]
 - Collecting Juicy URL & Extract URL Parameter ( Resource Default::WebArchive, CommonCrawl, UrlScanIO)
 - Define path for outputfile (specify an output file when completed)
+- Check an IP is Owned by Cloudflare
 - Report output in HTML & CSV format

 ## How Sudomy Works